felipead/job-scheduler/README.md

 The algorithm works as follows:

 ```
-let schedule: hash table where the minute of the hour (0-59) maps to a list of jobs J
+let schedule: a hash table where the minute of the hour (0-59) maps to a list of jobs J

 for any given time:
     hour ← time div 60